Cantor set: Construction and formula of the ternary set

 This process of removing middle thirds is a simple example of a finite subdivision rule.
 The complement of the Cantor ternary set is an example of a fractal string.

+Points in the Cantor set can be uniquely located using an infinitely deep binary tree.

 In arithmetical terms, the Cantor set consists of all real numbers of the unit interval $[0,1]$ that do not require the digit 1 in order to be expressed as a ternary (base 3) fraction.
-As the above diagram illustrates, each point in the Cantor set is uniquely located by a path through an infinitely deep binary tree, where the path turns left or right at each level according to which side of a deleted segment the point lies on.
+Each point in the Cantor set is uniquely located by a path through an infinitely deep binary tree, where the path turns left or right at each level according to which side of a deleted segment the point lies on.
 Representing each left turn with 0 and each right turn with 2 yields the ternary fraction for a point.
 Requiring the digit 1 is critical: $\frac{1}{3}$, which is included in the Cantor set, can be written as $0.1$, but also as $0.0\bar{2}$, which contains no 1 digits and corresponds to an initial left turn followed by infinitely many right turns in the binary tree.